 4. Put lights on timers where feasible.
 Business lights should turn off after closing time.
 Put home security lights on a motion-detector switch, which turns them on only when someone enters the area; this provides a great deterrent effect!

 Replace bad lights with good lights!

 You'll save energy and money.
 You'll be a good neighbor.
 And you'll help preserve our view of the stars.

 What You Can Do To Modify Existing Fixtures

 NELPAG and Sky & Telescope magazine support the International Dark-Sky Association (IDA).
 We urge all individuals and groups interested in the problems of light pollution and obtrusive lighting to join the IDA and subscribe to its newsletter.
-IDA membership costs $30 per year; send your check to IDA, 3225 N. First Avenue, Tucson, AZ 85719, U.S.A.
+IDA membership costs $35 per year; join online or send your check to IDA, 3225 N. First Avenue, Tucson, AZ 85719, U.S.A.

-Free flyer to hand out: This article is available as a nicely formatted, printable, two-sided flyer (PDF format).
-Use Adobe's free Acrobat Reader to open the file and print it.
+Free flyer to hand out: This article is available as a nicely formatted, two-sided flyer (PDF format).
 Photocopying is encouraged; we hope individuals, astronomy clubs, and planetariums will distribute stacks of these (for free, of course).